 - 1. Exposure Reporting - a.
 Introduction - i.
-Any HCP who has an exposure to blood or body fluids should take immediate action. - Exposed skin and any puncture sites should be thoroughly washed with soap and water. - Eyes are to be rinsed thoroughly with water at an eyewash station or if a station is not available, using sterile saline, eye irrigation, or clean water.
-The eyes should be flushed for a minimum of five minutes. - If the mouth is exposed, rinse/flush with clean water. - The application of caustic agents (e.g., bleach) or the injection of antiseptics or disinfectants into the wound is not recommended.
+Any staff member who has an exposure to blood or body fluids should take immediate action. - Exposed skin and any puncture sites should be thoroughly washed with soap and water. - Eyes are to be rinsed thoroughly with water at an eyewash station or if a station is not available, using sterile saline, eye irrigation, or clean water.
+The eyes should be flushed for a minimum of five minutes. - If the mouth is exposed, rinse/flush with clean water. - The application of caustic agents (e.g., bleach) or the injection of antiseptics or disinfectants into the wound is not recommended. - ii.

-- ii.
 Current protocols for HIV post-exposure prophylaxis (HIV PEP) necessitate immediate reporting of occupational exposures so that administration of antiretroviral prophylaxis can be promptly initiated when indicated.
-Current Centers for Disease Control (CDC) and National Institute of Health (NIH) recommendations advise that antiretroviral prophylaxis be started within 24 hours of the exposure. - iii.
-HCP should call ahead to their occupational health provider to initiate the post-exposure evaluation immediately after injury. - b.
+Current Centers for Disease Control (CDC) and National Institute of Health (NIH) recommendations advise that antiretroviral prophylaxis be started as soon as possible, ideally within hours of the exposure.
+At most, postexposure prophylaxis must be started within 72 hours of exposure.
+If more than 72 hours pass, post-exposure prophylaxis will most likely not prevent infection.

+- iii.
+Staff should call their occupational health provider to initiate the post-exposure evaluation immediately after injury. - b.
 Reporting an Exposure - i.
-All UNC Medical Center HCP, including those working off site are to report exposures to Occupational Health Service Needlestick Hotline (NHL) at 984-974-4480. - HCP of UNC Medical Center must complete a SAFE report and call the Needlestick Hotline at 984-974-4480.
-This service is provided 24 hours per day, 7 days per week by UNC Medical Center Occupational Health Service.
-They will be provided with immediate evaluation and timely treatment of the potential exposure. - HCP should refer to the Bloodborne Pathogen Exposure (BBPE) protocol found on the Occupational Health Services (OHS) website on the UNC Medical Center Intranet.
-This protocol is reviewed annually to comply with the Exposure Control Plan for Bloodborne Pathogens and OSHA Bloodborne Pathogen Standard. - ii.
-University Employees - Employees of the University are to call University Employee Occupational Health Clinic (UEOHC) at 919-966-9119 (7 days/week, 24 hours/day).
-University HCP should refer to the HIV Post Exposure Protocol (Bloodborne Pathogen Exposure Protocol) on the UNC Health Care Intranet for additional information. - iii.
-Students (including Visiting Medical Students) - Students should call UNC Campus Health at 919-966-6573 to speak with a registered nurse about any exposures.
-On nights and weekends, this number is forwarded to UNC HealthLink who will be able to contact the House Supervisor and Campus Health Duty Doctor on call.
+All UNC Hospitals staff, including those working off-site, are to report exposures to Occupational Health Service Needlestick Hotline (NHL) at 984-974-4480. - UNC Hospitals staff must complete a SAFE report and call the Needlestick Hotline at 984-974-4480.
+This service is provided 24 hours per day, 7 days per week by UNC Hospitals' Occupational Health Service.
+They will be provided with immediate evaluation and timely treatment of the potential exposure. - Staff should refer to the Bloodborne Pathogen Exposure (BBPE) protocol found on the Occupational Health Services (OHS) website on the UNC Hospitals' Intranet.
+This protocol is reviewed annually to comply with the Exposure Control Plan for Bloodborne Pathogens and OSHA Bloodborne Pathogen Standard.

+ii.
+University Employees

+- Employees of the University are to call University Employee Occupational Health Clinic (UEOHC) at 919-966-9119 (7 days/week, 24 hours/day).
+University staff should refer to the HIV Post Exposure Protocol (Bloodborne Pathogen Exposure Protocol) on the UNC Health Intranet for additional information. - iii.
+UNC Students who are doing a formal rotation through one of the UNC health science schools (including Visiting Medical Students through the medical school) - Students should call UNC Campus Health at 919-966-6573 to speak with a registered nurse about any exposures.
+On nights and weekends, this number is forwarded to UNC Nurse Connect, who will be able to contact the House Supervisor and Campus Health Duty Doctor on call. - Since students are not employees, their private health insurance will be used if they are seen in the emergency room or other medical clinics.

-- Please refer to Attachment 5: Bloodborne Pathogen Exposure - Mode of Operations for Campus Health Services.
+- Please refer to Attachment 5: Bloodborne Pathogen Exposure - Mode of Operations for Campus Health.
 Information is also available on the CHS website: https://campushealth.unc.edu/urgent-needs/. - iv.
 Contract Personnel (e.g., Traveling Nurses) - Contract personnel must report the exposure to their employer and then contact the Emergency Department (ED) for evaluation and possible treatment for high-risk exposure unless a prior agreement for service with OHS has been established.